- Published on Wednesday, July 5, 2023, last updated

 tab).
 You can also squash and merge, or rebase and merge, depending on your team's requirements.

-IV.
 Pull Request vs Merge Request: A Table of Key Differences

 Also, GitLab has been initially developed as open-source, so it has been easier to deploy your instance of GitLab on your server.
 GitHub Enterprise Server now makes it possible to deploy your instance of GitHub, but it is not as easy as GitLab.